Keynecta/keynecta.com/content/training/_index.md

     button:
       enabled: false
       open_in_new_tab: false
-  - _bookshop_name: two-columns
-    columns:
-      - heading: Complete Online System
-        body: >-
-          Embark on a comprehensive safety and business enhancement journey with our complete online system.
-Tailored to foster a Safety Culture, this system is designed to help your organization value people and drive profits.
-      - heading: Unique Scoring Tool
-        body: >-
-          Elevate your safety initiatives to new heights with our innovative scoring tool.
-More than a safety metric, this tool is a strategic instrument that aligns with your organizational goals, ensuring safety enhancements translate into improved quality, streamlined production and a better bottom line.
   - _bookshop_name: testimonial
     body: >-
       "Keynecta focuses on your most important asset, the people.
 By putting